Skip to content

 How to Sell a Product Online

-Products that are familiar, repeatable, or easy to evaluate usually transition online with less friction.
-Buyers already know what they want and focus on availability, pricing, or delivery confidence.
+Products that are familiar, easy to compare, or purchased regularly usually transition online with minimal friction.
+Buyers already understand what they need and focus on practical factors such as price, availability, delivery, and reviews.

 Read more about How CRM Helps Sales Team for a more organized view of the sales workflow.